zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-google.md

 The combination of the world, the sticking, the binding, whatever the world was made of Did you apply?
 That is.
 How is its trial?
 Is the trial, the trial.
 How does the world behave?
 Which of the following is Nibbana?
-Is something Nirvana is said to be expressed by the consolation of Prahana Will do.
+Is something Nibbana is said to be expressed by the consolation of Prahana Will do.
 Therefore the Brahman himself said.

 [Msdiv 78] (# msdiv78) {# msdiv78 .ref .msdiv